 While staying in the beachside village, I tried numerous places and also cooked at my Airbnb since it had a well-equipped kitchen with coconut oil for cooking, fresh coffee, and coconut treacle.
-But when I did go out, these are the places I visited more than once, and would recommend checking out when in Madiha.
+But when I did go out, these are the places I visited more than once, and would recommend checking out when staying in Madiha.

 The best places to eat and drink in Madiha, Sri Lanka